Ewald91/python_code_testing/README.md

-## Code quality-control with Python
-### testsuites, paramaterized testcases, mocks and (test)code coverage
-The aim of this project is to demonstrate a possible (and working) use and implementation of the unittest (standard) library.
-It can difficult to understand how things like mocks exactly work and how to set it up.
-Sometimes an examples is more clarifying than documentation.

-Also it demonstrates a usecase of the `unitettest.TestSuite`.
-This can very usefull if you'd like to test the same testcase (`unittest.TestCase`) multiple times with different input parameters.
-To make this possible we've setup a TestBase (class unittest.TestCase) wich can accept a parameter.
-Then for the actual testcase we extend this TestBase class so that we can call it with parameters.
+# Quality control- and assurance on Python code
+In this project we'll show examples of components that make a great

+This project demos following component:
+- unittests
+- integrationtests
+- mocks
+- coverage
+- linting (static code analysis)

+## Target/demo application

-### Docker
+### Installation - Docker
 To use the project with just enter the root folder and run `docker-compose up`.

-Your PYTHONPATH environment variable will be automatically set to the `/app` folder of the project (in the container) and needs no further manual actions.
+Inside the containe app-container the PYTHONPATH will get set to the `/app` folder of the project and needs no further manual actions.

 To enter to docker container and start running (python) command enter the following command:
-`docker exec -ti python_unittest_example_app_1 bash`
+`docker exec -ti python_code_testing_app_1 bash`

 ### App
 The app (inside the 'app' folder) contains 2 elements.
 The first is the connector (to make http requests to another server) and the second is the logic.
 Here is determined when and where the application has to sent a request.